CoinRemitter/magento2/README.md

 * Now you are on the **Wallet - coinremitter** page.
 * You’ll find the **Add Wallet** button on the top of the page.
 Click on it.
-* After clicking on the add wallet a new page will appear where you’ll see multiple options like **Coin, API key, Password**.
+* After clicking on the add wallet a new page will appear where you’ll see multiple options like **API key, Password**.
-* In the first option of **Coin** select your coin from which you want to create your crypto wallet.
 * Now go to coinremitter website and login to your account and get your API key from there.
 If you find any trouble to get your api then [**click here**](https://blog.coinremitter.com/how-to-get-api-key-and-password-of-coinremitter-wallet/) to get the idea.
 * Get back to the Magento coinremitter page and select one of your coins.
 Paste API key in the box and fill your Password in the box.
 * Don’t forget to add the exchange rate multiplier.
 * The default price multiplier is set to 1.
 For instance, if you set it to 1.10, then prices for cryptocurrencies will be increased by 10%, and you can set it to 0.95 in this text box for a 5% discount.
-* Setting the minimum invoice limit is necessary, The generated invoice won’t be less than the minimum invoice limit.
+* Setting the minimum invoice limit is necessary, The generated invoice won’t be less than the minimum invoice limit.Set this amount in default fiat currency of your website.
 * Click on the **Save wallet** on top of the page.

 ![Coinremitter-Plugin-Save-wallet](https://coinremitter.com/assets/img/screenshots/magento2/add-wallet.png)

 * Congratulations!
 You have now successfully created your wallet.

 > **Note:**